n8n Webhook Best Practices: Secure, Scalable, and Reliable

 Benefits:

-• Fast 202 responses keep providers happy
+• Fast 202 responses keep providers happy and prevent retry storms

-• Buffering absorbs spikes
+• Buffering absorbs traffic spikes without dropping events

-• Retries happen out of band
+• Retries happen out of band with full backoff and DLQ support

 6) Structured Logging & Tracing